To save spotted owls, US officials plan to kill hundreds of thousands of another owl species

 Early efforts to save the birds culminated in logging bans in the 1990s that roiled the timber industry and its political supporters in Congress.

-Yet spotted owl populations continued to decline after barred owls first started showing up on the West Coast several decades ago.
+Yet spotted owl populations continued declining after barred owls started showing up on the West Coast several decades ago.

 Opponents say the mass killing of barred owls would cause severe disruption to forest ecosystems and could lead to other species — including spotted owls — being mistakenly shot.
 They’ve also challenged the notion that barred owls don’t belong on the West Coast, characterizing their expanding range as a natural ecological phenomenon.